Tiny Umbrellas

 Cahill Lane Vineyard Chardonnay 2020

 From 100% Wente clones that get max hang time, large and tiny berries packed together, pale lemon with subtle aromas of citrus and stone fruits.
 On the palate flavors of apple, lemon and lime flavors, crisp acidity, long finish ending with rich mineral character.
-Perfect now! — a year ago
+Perfect now! — 2 years ago

 Ira, Jake and 3 others liked this